Certificate III in Individual Support (Ageing & Disability) [Superseded]

 This course is current as per training.gov.au

 Classes for the Individual Support (Ageing & Disability) course are held at a variety of times and locations to be convenient and flexible for today’s busy schedules.
 All our students have both face-to-face and online learning available to them.
 Students are to submit assessments online, which is available 24/7 and this minimises the time lapse between submissions, marking and feedback.
 We encourage our Individual Support (Ageing & Disability) course students to take full advantage of our e-learning for studying and submitting assignments.
-Classes are held regularly at various campuses in Melbourne.

 Modes of delivery

-• Face to face
+• Face to face simulations

 In online classes students can interact with a trainer and one another by asking questions and sharing experiences.
 Work placement is undertaken at various industry facilities that are not related to Job Training Institute, hence, we are unable to guarantee work placement at a specific facility.
 Students will be advised of the venue of their work placement that they must attend as their course progresses.